Bed bugs Control

 6. Next, vacuum the furniture, box spring, rails, headboards, foot boards, bed seams, tufts, buttons, edges of the bedding while scrubbing infested surfaces with a stiff brush to dislodge eggs.
 Dispose of vacuum cleaner bags after you are finished in an outdoor trashcan.
 If your vacuum cleaner don't have come with a cleaner bag or water tank, do not vacuum with it as it will most likely spread the eggs all over the room instead.

 7. After vacuuming, all furniture should be pulled away from the walls.
-Spray the entire furniture, box spring, bed seams with "Potion 3""Potion A" bed bug spray.
+Spray the entire furniture, box spring, bed seams with "Pest Box Supreme B", "Potion 3", "Potion A" bed bug spray.
 Dust the corners, electrical wiring casements, furniture edges with "Bedbug powder".

 8. Let it air for 1 hour before packing it back.